 Programme of Meetings Regular open meetings are arranged to hear talks and discuss topics of interest.
 All are welcome.
 Unless stated otherwise they take place at 7-30pm at St. Paul’s Church Hall (see panel below) on the second Monday of the month.

-The Board makes future programme details available via Facebook (see feed opposite - you’ll need to click the “see more” links to see the full articles) - and the Membership Secretary’s periodic Newsletter (click HERE to view most recent issue).
+The Board makes future programme details available via Facebook (see feed opposite) - and the Membership Secretary’s periodic Newsletter.

 Bequeathed to the Civic Society in 1977 by local architect Wamsley Lewis, Tudor House is operated entirely by volunteers.
 Click the button below to see more.

 St. Paul’s Church Hall 53, Abbotsbury Road, DT4 0BJ Click here for details.